rerun-io/rerun/docs/README.md

 ### Code Examples

-Code-examples can be referenced in Markdown using this syntax:
+snippets can be referenced in Markdown using this syntax:
 ```
-code-example: my-example
+snippet: my-example
 ```